 The key to that process flow, as Isaacs found, was the people who followed it.
 Tapping into the workforce’s brightest and most proactive employees was necessary for the company to move forward.
 “Just like understanding you need help and asking for it is a strength, you have to make sure you have good people who know their roles and responsibilities and understand they are accountable.
 If you don’t have that, you’re never going to get anything done.”

 Isaacs found that there were two types of finance leaders in his business units at the time: business partners and number crunchers.
-Those that fell in the latter half would calculate the financial numbers, and then simply pass the information on the operating team.
+Those that fell in the latter half would calculate the financial numbers, and then simply pass the information on to the operating team.
 Business partners, on the other hand, helped to identify problems and develop solutions.
 “We created another level of personnel called finance directors who had that capability to be a business partner,” Isaacs says.
 These finance directors were given clear responsibilities and goals for each division and held accountable.

 Once the right people were in place, Isaacs worked to instill what he calls “financial discipline,” something he learned from his prior experience.
 Financial discipline can mean a number of things, like making sure you have the data and facts needed to make a decision, clearly understanding alternative courses of action, or choosing to purchase a part versus making it in-house.
 It can also mean things as simple as recording financials accurately and working with customers to collect receivables on time.